When you show an author description or bio at the end of your blog posts, you:

 On checking other settings, it invited me to select a template style by choosing a shortcode—but none were shown in the dropdown:

-According to the description, you need to add a shortcode to a post to get the author description to show.
+After checking back with their plugin page, it was necessary to add a shortcode to a post to get the author description to show.

 To Conclude